bobmel/docker-nedi/README.md

 |--------------|---------------------------|
 | `/data/nedi` | Data Persistence for Nedi |

-Addtional directories as specified in the [Base image](https://hub.docker.com/r/tiredofit/alpine), the [Nginx Base](https://hub.docker.com/t/tiredofit/nginx), and [Nginx with Php-FPM](https://hub.docker.com/r/tiredofit/nginx-php-fpm) can also be mapped to the host for persistent storage.
+Additional directories as specified in the [Base image](https://hub.docker.com/r/tiredofit/alpine), the [Nginx Base](https://hub.docker.com/t/tiredofit/nginx), and [Nginx with Php-FPM](https://hub.docker.com/r/tiredofit/nginx-php-fpm) can also be mapped to the host for persistent storage.

 ### Database